ticketbase/help.ticketbase.com/articles/creation-of-custom-questions.md

 Yes, this is only possible on ["Buyer" and "Ticket"] types of information only.

+Answers to the custom questions can be found on the downloaded [Attendee List].

 ### Creating Custom Questions

    * Go to "Order Form"